Oseetah Lake

 Oseetah Lake is an 826 acre lake with a mean depth of 3 ft.
 It is in New York State's Adirondack Park, 2+1/2 mi south of the village of Saranac Lake on the Saranac River.
 It is located mostly in the town of Harrietstown, but its easternmost portion extends into the town of North Elba.

 Description

 The Saranac River departs the lower locks below Lower Saranac Lake and flows northeast into Oseetah Lake.
 The river exits Oseetah at the north end of the lake and flows northeast to Lake Flower and Saranac Lake.
 Oseetah is also fed by Kiwassa Lake.
-Principal islands in Oseetah Lake are Wayotah, Wapiti, Watch, Haven of Rest, Papoose and Birch.
+Principal islands in Oseetah Lake are Wayotah, Wapiti, Watch, Two Sisters, Papoose and Birch.
 Its shoreline is mostly privately held.

 It is part of the route of the Adirondack Canoe Classic, also known as the Ninety-miler, along with the 740 mi Northern Forest Canoe Trail that runs from Old Forge, New York to Fort Kent, Maine.